ferdinandosimonetti/blog/content/pages/cv.md

 Developed solutions for vSphere management and provisioning, Windows patch management and Linux OS configuration via Ansible.

-Current fields of operation: continuously delivered microservices, backed by containerization technology.
+Current fields of operation: continuously delivered microservices, backed by containerization technology; IaaS deployments via VMware vRealize software.

 # PROFICIENCIES
+- Container orchestration: Docker Swarm, Kubernetes (K3S, Rancher/RKE, Azure AKS platforms)
+- Knowledge of Amazon Web Services, Google Cloud Platform, Azure Platform
+- IaaS Resource Management: good experience on VMware vRealize Automation/Orchestrator v7.x, actually working on vRA8.x
+- Javascript and Python development, mainly focused on VMware vRA8/vRO8 extensibility
+- Infrastructure as Code: Terraform, Packer for local (vSphere) and cloud-based deployments
+- Configuration Management: Ansible, Saltstack
 - UNIX-like Operating Systems: advanced administration of Linux (RedHat, SuSE, Ubuntu), Solaris, AIX
-- Management and evolution of BeyondTrust Secure Remote Access software tools
-- Virtualization environments: VMware vSphere / Workstation, Hyper-V Storage Virtualization: Datacore SANSymphony-V
+- Virtualization environments: VMware vSphere / Workstation, Hyper-V
 - Relational databases: MySQL / MariaDB, PostgreSQL, Oracle, Progress RDBMS
+- Non-relational: Redis, MongoDB
 - HTTP-related servers: Apache, HAProxy, NGINX, Squid
 - Web application servers: Tomcat, Jboss
-- Basics of Javascript and Python development
+- Single sign-on applications: Keycloak
+- Data platforms: Elasticsearch, ECK, Elastic Cloud
 - Cooperative development: use of Git, Git Flow, Github, Bitbucket
-- Basics of Office 365 administration and Sharepoint Online customizations
 - Windows Server: power user
-- IaaS Resource Management: good experience on VMware vRealize Automation/Orchestrator v7.x
-- Infrastructure as Code: Terraform, Packer for local (vSphere) and cloud-based deployments
-- Configuration Management:
-- Container orchestration: Docker Swarm, Kubernetes (K3S and Rancher platforms)
-- Knowledge of Amazon Web Services, Google Cloud Platform, Azure Platform, used to host test/lab workloads
+- Zimbra 8 OSE and ZBackup's installation and configuration
+- Management and evolution of BeyondTrust Secure Remote Access software tools
 - Experience on Hortonworks Data Platform-based Big Data Systems (Hadoop), their integration with Microsoft PowerBI suites
 - Using PureStorage Flashblade as a Hadoop data directory
-- Installation and configuration of Zimbra 8 OSE e ZBackup
+- Storage Virtualization: Datacore SANSymphony-V
-- Office 365 administration basics, Sharepoint Online customizations
+- Basics of Office 365 administration and Sharepoint Online customizations
 ## PROFESSIONAL EXPERIENCE
 ### SENIOR CONSULTANT – KUBERNETES, IAC, PUBLIC CLOUD ENGINEER (JANUARY 2020 – CURRENT)
 Involved in evolution of complex microservices-based software solutions, backed by Kubernetes (Rancher) infrastructure.
+Management, upgrade and troubleshooting of Azure AKS clusters.
+Implementing IaaS infrastructure with interactions with external systems.

 ### SENIOR CONSULTANT – SYSTEM ADMINISTRATOR – AT BV-TECH SPA (JULY 2020 – DECEMBER 2020)
 Developed VM deployment (with IPAM integration) and configuration management solutions, using Packer and Ansible.

 Contributing to Kubernetes / vSphere integration for a BV-Tech’s customer.

 Using Winlogbeat + Elasticsearch + Grafana to ease Windows events’ analytics.

 Testing vSphere Replication as a migration tool between datacentres with limited connecting bandwidth.
 ### SENIOR CONSULTANT – IAAS ARCHITECT – AT LEONARDO SPA (2016 – JULY 2020)
 Provided effective contribution to the inclusion of the IaaS resource delivery infrastructure in the overall enterprise Disaster Recovery plan.

 Managed and evolved Leonardo’s Secure Decoupled Access platform, in accordance to corporate’s needs based on the solution offered by BeyondTrust (formerly Bomgar).

 Simplified interactions between Control and Monitoring Center operators and company’s Trouble Ticketing tools through custom workflow development.

-Eased Top Management evaluation of Company’s performance indicators by building and maintaining the Big Data infrastructure dedicated to centralizing Division’s information flows to be queried via Web Dashboards.
+Eased Top Management evaluation of Company’s performance indicators by building and maintaining the Big Data infrastructure (Hortonworks Hadoop) dedicated to centralizing Division’s information flows to be queried via Web Dashboards.

 Brought experience about Linux and PostgreSQL administration during the design and implementation of the web Portal of Acquirente Unico dell’Energia.

 Installed and managed infrastructure for secure decoupled access to Leonardo's customer systems as part of the SPC Cloud project, using the Bomgar Remote Access Platform.

 Implemented, managed and evolved according to the needs of customers the interface infrastructure between BASI-Cloud and the Internet: access to external resources from the IaaS-provided VMs, and external publishing of their provided services.
 Introduced team members to collaborative development methodologies and tools, enabling better version management of application workflows.
 ### SENIOR CONSULTANT – UNIX/SMTP ADMIN – AT FINMECCANICA GROUP (2003 – 2016)
 Oversaw the integration of the legacy email systems of Finmeccanica Group’s companies during corporate mergers, by planning and implementing the necessary infrastructure for the inclusion of the new centralized systems while maintaining the pre-existing flows.

 Contributed to the building, going live and subsequent maintenance of the Finmeccanica Institutional Sites, planned to centralize and unify the look and feel of the group's companies' websites.

 Contributed to the realization, implementation and implementation of the National Logistics Platform (UIRNET) and its Disaster Recovery procedures.

 Ensured the operational continuity of the Baggage Sorting System (EBS/HBS) for Malpensa Airport Terminal 1, while also managing the transition between the initial Sun Solaris-based infrastructure and the current one with VMware vSphere and Datacore SANSymphony-V.

 Enabled significant savings in terms of operating costs through the commissioning of the first SAP systems on Linux for the Finmeccanica Corporate customer.

 Allowed developers located on Elsag AST's remote sites to take advantage of a centralized, backed up and monitored environment to push their contributions to ongoing projects into, and from which to retrieve those of other colleagues.
 ### CONSULTANT - DB ADMIN, LINUX ADMIN – AT COSTA CROCIERE SPA (2000 – 2003)
-Ensured the operational continuity of the Company's booking system (TTG), maintaining and evolving its underlying hardware/software infrastructure.
+Ensured the operational continuity of the Company's booking system (TTG) backed by Progress RDBMS, maintaining and evolving its underlying hardware/software infrastructure.

-Made daily reports available to Top Management, based on data extracted from a copy (generated by overnight procedures) of the production database.
+Built automation to ensure the availability of daily reports to Top Management, based on data extracted from a copy (generated by overnight procedures) of the production database.

 Built on-demand development and test environments, to be assigned to developers dedicated to customizing TTG software according to business needs.
 ## EDUCATION
 ### DEGREE IN MECHANICAL ENGINEERING – AWARDED BY UNIVERSITY OF GENOVA
 Dissertation about: “Artificial Neural Network for digitalization of manual technical drawings”
 ### CLASSICAL HIGH SCHOOL BACCALAUREAT – AWARDED BY CLASSICAL HIGH SCHOOL “G. PASCOLI”, ALBENGA
 ## CERTIFICATIONS AND COURSES
+- Course: VMware vSphere with Tanzu: Deploy and Manage [V7] - Techdata - 07/2022
 - VMware Sales Professional - Management Automation 2016 (VSP-MA) - VMWare Inc. - 14/01/2020 (no expiration date)
 - VMware Certified Professional 7 – Cloud Management and Automation (VCP7-CMA) - VMWare Inc. - 10/04/2017 (no expiration date)
 - Course: VMWare vRealize Automation - Install, Configure, Manage [v7] - Fast Lane srl – 02/2017